Léiner Gómez: China

-Landing in China on 17 March 2009, Gomez was unable to feature as Jiangsu Sainty took on Shanghai Shenhua on the 22nd of March 2009 due to not getting his transfer certificate on time.
+Landing in China on 17 March 2009, Gomez was unable to feature as Jiangsu Sainty took on Shanghai Shenhua on 22 March 2009 due to not getting his transfer certificate on time.
 He then opened his Chinese Super League scoring account to hold Beijing Guoan 1-1, starting despite an insipid performance on debut a week earlier.
 However, manager Zhang Yudao described his showing during those two games as mediocre, with the Colombian's agent apologizing that he did not meet expectations as well.
 Ultimately, he stopped training with Jiangsu and separated with them that June.